 Can you make it with other meats?

 Sure!
 Any ground meat will work, such as chicken, turkey, and pork.
+Also, rotisserie chicken or sausage can be used here.
 You can even use plant-based meat substitutes if you prefer.

 What to serve with cabbage rolls?